jinhan1593/jinhan1593/README.md

 - 👋 Hi, I’m Jin!
 - 👀 I’m interested in software engineering, entrepreneurship, and investing(finance)!
-- 🌱 I’m currently learning optimization, data structures & algorithms, and databases.
+- 🌱 I’m currently learning optimization and databases.
 - 💞️ I’m looking to collaborate on building software products that'll lead society to the right direction.
 - 📫 How to reach me jingyuhan0014@gmail.com or find me on LinkedIn! @ http://www.linkedin.com/hanjingyu